wilsonzlin/minify-html/README.md

 ### Super low level

-hyperbuild is written in C, and exposed to Node.js using Emscripten.
+hyperbuild is written in C, and has a small Node.js wrapper module that simplifies calling the executable.

 ## Parsing